ashrayaagnihotri/SalesInsight-PowerBI/README.md

 # SalesInsight-PowerBI
-dynamic visualizations and real-time insights into sales  performance
+dynamic visualizations and real-time insights into sales  performance.